dataluscorp/browser/devtools/docs/contributor/getting-started/development-profiles.md

 ## Using temporary profile

-The following command line expression will run Firefox using a temporary profile which is discarded when you close the browser.
+The following command line expression will run Datalus using a temporary profile which is discarded when you close the browser.
 It also means that any preferences we set will not persist.

 ```
 ./mach run --temp-profile